ivy-llc/ivy/docs/partial_source/glossary.rst

         Standalone functions are functions which do not reference any other primary, compositional or mixed functions whatsoever.
 These are mainly convenience functions.

     Nestable Functions
-        Nestable functions are functions which can accept :code:`ivy.Container` instances in place of any of the arguments.
+        Nestable functions are functions which can accept :class:`ivy.Container` instances in place of any of the arguments.

     Convenience Functions
         Convenience functions can be used to organize and improve the code for other functions.

     Native Array
-        The :code:`ivy.NativeArray` is simply a placeholder class for a backend-specific array class, such as :code:`np.ndarray`, :code:`tf.Tensor` or :code:`torch.Tensor`.
+        The :class:`ivy.NativeArray` is simply a placeholder class for a backend-specific array class, such as :class:`np.ndarray`, :class:`tf.Tensor` or :class:`torch.Tensor`.

     Ivy Array
-        The :code:`ivy.Array` is a simple wrapper class, which wraps around the :code:`ivy.NativeArray`.
+        The :class:`ivy.Array` is a simple wrapper class, which wraps around the :class:`ivy.NativeArray`.

     Submodule Helper Functions
         These are standalone/convenience functions that are specific to a submodule.